All Episodes

 If it gets colder, it's global warming.

-Sooner or later, this becomes an article of faith like religion.
+Sooner or later, this becomes an article of faith, like religion.

-Not make it if you say if it gets colder, it's global warming, and if it gets warmer, it's global warming.
+If you say if it gets colder, it's global warming.

 You have removed any evidentiary debate.